There’s more to a laptop bag than simply being able to carry a laptop.

 You should keep your budget in mind.
-If you can afford it, we suggest investing in a laptop bag that will last you years instead of continually needing to replace a cheaper one.
+If you can afford it, we suggest investing in a laptop bag that will last you for years instead of continually needing to replace a cheaper one.
 In the long run, purchasing a more expensive, yet higher-quality bag will probably save you money.
 Plus, it’ll have a better environmental impact, keeping broken bags out of the landfill.
 As the saying goes, “buy nice or buy twice.”
-(Of course, this requires that you have the initial money to invest in a pricier bag, which we understand not everyone has.)
+Of course, this requires that you have the initial money to invest in a pricier bag, which we understand not everyone has.

 Now, keep in mind that expensive doesn’t always translate to durable.
 Sometimes, you’re paying for style, brand, or clever marketing.
 A good rule-of-thumb is to look for brands that proudly back their gear with generous warranties.
-That usually means a brand makes quality products that they’re happy to back up.
+That usually means a brand makes quality products that they’re happy to guarantee.
 You can also read through our detailed reviews, as we’re dedicated to helping you decide whether or not a bag is worth the money.